Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 Well, technically yes.
 Some use cases would fit well within the current platform tags.
 Say, we could replace the plain `manylinux_2_28_x86_64` tag with a more fine-grained `manylinux_2_28_x86_64_v3`.
-Properties that aren't exclusive to existing platforms could be appended to them — say, `manylinux_2_28_x86_64_cuda129`, `manylinux_2_28_aarch64_openblas_openmpi` and so on.
+Properties that aren't exclusive to existing platforms could be appended to them; say, `manylinux_2_28_x86_64_cuda129`, `manylinux_2_28_aarch64_openblas_openmpi` and so on.
 However, there are two major problems with that.

-First, the existing [pip](https://pypi.org/project/pip/) code, based on the [packaging](https://pypi.org/project/packaging/) library, relies on enumerating all tag combinations compatible with the specific system and comparing the tags found in wheels to that list.
-For example, on a GNU/Linux system with Python 3.14 and glibc 2.41, this means almost 1300 combinations.
-While this is not that much, once we start adding multiple additional suffixes, the number of possible combinations explodes.
+First, the existing [pip](https://pypi.org/project/pip/) code, based on the [packaging](https://pypi.org/project/packaging/) library, relies on enumerating all tag combinations compatible with the specific system, and comparing the tags found in wheels to that list.
+For example, on a GNU/Linux system with Python 3.14 and glibc 2.41, it yields almost 1300 combinations.
+While this number does not pose a problem yet, once we start adding multiple additional suffixes, the number of possible combinations explodes.

 Second, tags are implemented entirely within the package manager.
 This implies that for every new set of tags, all package managers must add support for them, and then their users must upgrade.
-And ideally, the tags should be defined in such a way so that the implementation will be able to determine the support for future tags.
+And ideally, the tags would be defined in such a way that the implementation will be able to predict and support future tags.
 Otherwise, we're talking about having to update all the package managers every time a new CPU or GPU architecture version is defined, or a new CUDA version is released, and so on.